The Lovely & Scammy Samsung

 find a way [to destination]” message.
 After offing the google maps

 application with android offing screen.
-After powering off/on the phone.
+After powering off/on the

-My beloved suggested deleting the google maps
+deleting the google maps

 app entirely, but of course YOU